-This list includes CME and non-CME activities that are not programmed or accredited by the AAAAI, but that may be of interest to AAAAI members or other healthcare providers working in allergy/immunology.
+This list includes CME activities that are not programmed or accredited by the AAAAI, but that may be of interest to AAAAI members or other healthcare providers working in allergy/immunology.
 Visit the organizations' sites to determine if CME/CE credit will be offered.

 For more information about any of these activities, please contact the sponsoring organizations named in the session descriptions.